 Check out McKinsey study here.

 Each phase of a company's growth presents distinct challenges.
 The launch phase involves creating a viable product, securing the first customers, and establishing a market presence.
 However, the expansion phase is not a one-size-fits-all process.
 It requires tailored strategies to overcome specific growth barriers.
+A late co-founder with previous experience can prove invaluable, provided they do not merely replicate past successes.
+Instead, they must bring an agile mindset, ready to innovate and adapt strategies to meet the unique needs of the startup.

 The successful integration of a late co-founder hinges on cultural alignment with the existing co-founders, investors, and teams.
 It is essential that the late co-founder shares the same vision and values, thus fostering a collaborative environment.
 This alignment ensures smooth integration and cooperation throughout the organization.